kbase/relation_engine/docs/local-ui-dev.md

 # Local UI Development

-This directory contains tools and instructions for using the RE api in a local development context which allows close operation with other kbase services in a custom docker network.
+This directory contains tools and instructions for using the RE api in a local development context which allows close operation with other KBase services in a custom docker network.

 This is enabled by running on the docker network `kbase-dev`.